 If I have a really rough surface I start with 80 grit sandpaper but typically I begin sanding my projects with 100 grit sandpaper and then finish sanding with 120 grit sandpaper.
 The 120 grit sandpaper smooths the surface of the project but also gives the primer something to grab onto.

 And remember how I said, “knots are stubborn”?
 It’s true.
-This might seem excessive, but the way I stop those stubborn knots from bleeding through paint is by applying three coats of Zinsser BIN Primer.
+This might seem excessive, but the way I stop wood knots from bleeding through paint is by applying three coats of primer.

 I use an inexpensive chip brush to apply the primer.
 Be careful if you use any other type of brush.
 Some foam brushes will actually dissolve when they come in contact with shellac.